RvHeinz/-Dijkstra-Algorithm/README.md

 -Numpy
 -python3
 -open cv
--heapq
--matplotlib

 ## Instructions:
 -unzip proj2_vigneshrajagopal
 -open the terminal in the folder location and run the following command
 ```
 python3 dijkstra_vignesh_rajagopal.py
 ```
-- **NOTE** : The txt files gets modified when a new test case is executed